armorasha/Laravel8-API-for-SPAs/README.md

-# Laravel 8 API + VueJS SPA on Docker
+# Laravel 8 API on Docker suitable for any SPAs
-An SPA being built using Laravel8 API backend + VueJS frontend and MySQL DB -all running on Docker
+An API built using Laravel8 backend and MySQL DB -all running on Docker

 ## Project Progress
 - [x] Docker based dev env Done.